-Even though there are number of different dynamic load balancing techniques for cluster systems, their efficiency depends topology of the communication network that connects nodes.
-This research has developed an efficient load balancing for I/O, CPU, MEMORY intensive for this we develop a new way to predict and calculate the load of cluster nodes.
+There are number of different dynamic load balancing techniques for cluster systems; their efficiency depends on topology of the communication networks that connects nodes.
+This research has developed an efficient load balancing for I/O-, CPU- and MEMORY-intensive tasks.
+For this we developed a new way to predict and calculate the load of cluster nodes.
 The proposed load balancing scheme aim to achieve the effective usage of global disk resources in cluster.
 This can minimizes the average slow down of all parallel jobs running on a cluster and reduce the average response time of the jobs.

 Future studies can be performed in following direction.
 First, we will evaluate the performance of scheme on a large scale of cluster.
 Second, we have assumed the task is independent, so we will also simulate this scheme for inter-dependent task.
-Third, in this study we have assumed network communication cost is negligible, therefore we will extend this to balance load in network resource.
+Third, in this study we have assumed network communication cost is negligible; therefore we will extend this to balance the load in network resource.